NewChromantics/PopMovieTexture_Release/Readme.md

 - Multi track support
 - Streams audio to AudioSource to allow customisation/positional audio
 - No platform specific C# code (Same code in unity for all platforms)
-- Very precise sync to allow synchronisation with external audio (decoding audio not yet synchronised on all platforms)
+- Very precise sync to allow synchronisation with external audio (as well as sync with audio in movies)
 - Performance graph textures which show lag in decoding & aid debugging
+- Audio visualisation to aid audio debugging
 - NO additional DLL's required.
 - Works in editor!
 - Lots of options for tweaking performance/working around issues
 - Not limited to one video at a time
 - Synchronised .srt(subtitle file) parser.
+- Can Enumerate sources to list all videos, cameras, devices, windows that can be used with the plugin
+- Can be used independently of unity with the C interface (enquire within for details)

 Specific OS Features;
 ======================
 - Android
 	- OpenGL ES 2 & 3.
 	- Video decoding with or without opengl surface backing.
-	- Load files from APK (streaming assets), persistent data, or anywhere accessible by file system
+	- Load files from APK (streaming assets), OBB files(patches), non-compressed zip/jars, persistent data, or anywhere accessible by file system (eg. sd card)
 	- Multithread rendering support
-	- Multiple track support
+	- Multiple track support (except mpegts files, see issues)

 - Ios
 	- OpenGL ES 2 & 3